MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Take a minute to review the console output.

-    The ContosoShopEasy application uses intentionally excessive logging as an educational tool to expose vulnerabilities.
-Excessive logging serves a dual purpose: both creating AND exposing security issues, which mimics actual over-logging problems found in some production systems.
-This implementation helps developers distinguish between two types of vulnerabilities:
+    The ContosoShopEasy application uses intentionally excessive logging as an educational tool.
+In addition to exposing security issues in the codebase, some of the logs actually create the issues.
+Including logs that create security issues demonstrates actual over-logging problems found in some production systems.
+Logging in the ContosoShopEasy application is used to help developers distinguish between two types of issues:

-    - Issues created BY logging: Approximately 40% of the vulnerabilities in the ContosoShopEasy application are caused by over-logging.
+    - Issues created by logging: Approximately 40% of the vulnerabilities in the ContosoShopEasy application are caused by over-logging.
 For example, password exposure, credit card number disclosure, session token exposure, and configuration information disclosure.

     - Issues that exist independently of logging: Approximately 60% of the vulnerabilities in the ContosoShopEasy application exist independently of logging.
 For example, SQL injection, weak password hashing, hardcoded credentials, predictable tokens, input validation bypass, credit card storage, and weak email validation.
-Although logging doesn't create these vulnerabilities, it does help to expose them within the training environment.
+Although logging doesn't create these vulnerabilities, logging does help to expose the issues within the training environment.

 1. To begin your review of security vulnerabilities in the codebase, expand the **Models** folder, and then open the **Order.cs** file.

-    Notice that the ContosoShopEasy application uses code comments, logic, and logging to expose security issues.
-Although the implementation is contrived, it highlights vulnerabilities that are common in real-world applications.

 1. Scroll down to find the **PaymentInfo** class.

     Notice the comments regarding the CardNumber and CVV properties.
 This code is related to the **Fix Credit Card Data Storage Violations** issue that you assigned to yourself.

 1. Expand the **Security** folder and then open the **SecurityValidator.cs** file.

+    Notice that the ContosoShopEasy application uses code comments, logic, and logging to expose security issues.
+Although the implementation is contrived, this approach helps to highlight vulnerabilities that are common in real-world applications.

     > **NOTE**: The SecurityValidator.cs class is designed to centralize security-related logic for the ContosoShopEasy application, making it easier to locate, manage, and resolve security issues.
 In a real-world application, a class like SecurityValidator could be used to enforce security best practices and input validation.
 However, the specific implementation in ContosoShopEasy is intentionally insecure and contrived to expose vulnerabilities.